Terrorism – Violence – War: There Is a Solution!

 Dr. David Leffler received his Ph.D. on the topic of Invincible Defence Technology from Union Institute & University.
 His other academic degrees include: a B.A. in Education, an M.A. in the Science of Creative Intelligence from Maharishi University of Management and an M.M. in Education from New Mexico State University.
 He was a member of the U.S. Air Force for eight years.
 Dr. Leffler is a founding member of the Center for Advanced Military Science (CAMS) at Maharishi University of Management.
 He serves as a Peer Member at The Union Institute and is a member of the U.S. Naval Institute.
 Dr. Leffler has given presentations on Invincible Defence Technology at the Russian Air Force Academy, the Russian Academy of Sciences, and defense-related institutions in the United States.
 He lives in Wappingers Falls, New York, USA.
 Email: drleffler [@] hotmail [.] com

 For more information about Invincible Defence Technology, please visit these websites:

-Articles about Invincible Defence Technology, published in Defence India, Defense Review, Indian Armed Forces, Indian Defence Consultants, Indian Defence Review, Indian Strategic Review, and SAPRA Bulletin, are also available at: https://www.davidleffler.com
+Articles about Invincible Defence Technology, published in Defence India, Defence Review, Indian Armed Forces, India Defence Consultants, Indian Defence Review, Indian Strategic Review, and Security and Political Risk Analysis (SAPRA) Bulletin, are also available at: http://davidleffler.com.